FROM THE LEARNING CENTER

 Yeah, it’s true that most people who consider buying life insurance have families.
-After all, you want to make sure your dependents are taken care of should something happen.
+After all, they want to make sure their family or dependents are taken care of should something happen.
 But what if you’re single?

-The times they are a-changin’.
-People aren’t getting hitched like they used to, and the U.S. birth rate has reached a 30-year low as more and more people are opting to postpone parenthood, have less children, or live completely child-free altogether.
+People aren’t getting hitched like they used to, and the U.S. birth rate continues to reach record lows as more and more people are opting to postpone parenthood, have less children, or live completely child-free altogether.

 So, if you’re single, does that mean you don’t need life insurance?

-There are lots of reasons why someone might buy a life insurance policy, even if you don’t have a partner or family.
+There are lots of reasons why you might purchase life insurance, even if you don’t have a partner or family.

 1. You Have Debt

-If you have student loans, mortgage, business loans, credit cards, personal loans… any kind of debt, you may need a life insurance policy.
+If you are a new homeowner with a mortgage, or have private student loans, business loans, credit card debt, or any other personal debt, you might want to consider a life insurance policy.

-2. You Have People Who Depend on You
+2. You Have Friends And Family Who Depend on You

-Just because you don’t have children doesn’t mean that people don’t count on you.
-If you have aging parents or siblings that have special needs, a life insurance policy can provide a safety net to help take care of them should something ever happen to you.
+Just because you are unmarried or don’t have children doesn’t mean that people don’t count on you.
+If you have aging parents, siblings that have special needs, or other family members that depend on you, a life insurance policy can help provide them with some financial stability.

 Designating a beneficiary on a life insurance policy is pretty simple.
 Generally speaking, if anyone in your life has an insurable interest — meaning that they would suffer a financial, emotional, or any other type of loss because of your death — you can name them as your beneficiary on your life insurance policy.